lhw610/3D_UNet_Segmentation/README.md

 # Patch-based_3D_U-Net
-Divide a 3D Brain MRI volume into several patches.
+This segmentation toolbox divides 3D MRI volume into several patches and perform multi-label segmentation.
 It trains the individual patches then predicts the label.
 The labels for the overlapping region of patches are determined by calculating the average probability map.

 # Instruction